-- opportunities for parents to volunteer and participate in their child's class; and opportunities to observe classroom activities - Parent input is taken to jointly develop the school-parent compact.
-The compact is distributed with the beginning of the year information or as students enroll throughout the school year.
+Parent input is taken to jointly develop the school-parent compact.
+The compact is distributed with th beginning of the year information or as students enroll throughout the school year.

 Building Capacity for Involvement

 Elderberry Elementary engages Title I parents in meaningful interactions with the school.
 It supports a partnership among staff, parents, and the community to improve student academic achievement.
 To help reach these goals, the school has established the following practices.